-Availability of Complete Policy: For any Homeless Youth who enrolls at the Charter School, a copy of the Charter School's complete Education for Homeless Children and Youth Policy shall be provided at the time of enrollment.
-A copy of the complete Policy is included in the Full Policies section of this document and is available upon request at the OGCS District Office.
+Availability of Complete Policy: For any homeless student who enrolls at the Charter School, a copy of the Charter School's complete Education for Homeless Children and Youth Policy shall be provided at the time of enrollment.
+A copy of the complete policy is available upon request at the OGCS, Inc. office.